Skip to Content Skip to Navigation

 • A school-wide commitment to the “Crew not passengers” ethos, which prioritizes caring for one another, supporting one another and working toward a common goal.

-• The need and desire for growth in the areas of social-emotional learning and community-building.
+• The need and desire for growth in the areas of social, emotional and academic development.

 • Staff who believe that supporting positive social-emotional outcomes is equally as important as supporting positive academic outcomes, and that the two are intertwined.